 There is some seating across the site – however this is limited and is within picnic areas only.
-The stage shows are standing only.
-We recommend that if seating is compulsory to your enjoyment of the event, then please bring it with you.
+As part of our entrance policy, customers are not allowed to bring seating to the event (with the exception of wheelchairs).

 HEARING INDUCTION LOOPS

 The box office and welfare will both have hearing induction loops.
 The Access Map will show locations.

 A Disabled Car Park is located close to the site.
 As the car park is within the park, an escort is necessary to guide you there.
 The parking is on grass – however the route from the park to the gate is tarmac.
 It is compulsory that you book disabled parking.
 On arrival to the park, your vehicle must clearly display your blue badge – unfortunately we cannot grant access if you do not show this.
 Please contact us (via email@example.com) stating which day you are attending, your name, vehicle registration, how many people are traveling in the vehicle and your contact details.
 Please note that at the end of the event, there are various Road Closures around the site.
 Our Access Manager will be able to advise you on best route of departure on the day (as due to the nature of the event it is difficult to confirm this beforehand).
 However, please be aware that it may take a while to get out of the site at the end of the event.
 The accessibility map, which will be included in the pre-event Information Pack, will provide more detailed information parking including maps and contacts.

 MEDICAL SERVICES, WELFARE & ASSISTANCE AT THE EVENT